 If you’ve experienced medical negligence and have been harmed as a result, you may have grounds to claim compensation for misdiagnosis.

 Claims for misdiagnosis could comprise of both general damages and special damages.
 General damages will address the pain and suffering caused by your injury.
-On the other hand, special damages will aims to help you recover financial losses due to your injury.
+Special damages will aims to help you recover financial losses due to your injury.
 Costs that can be claimed as special damages include:

 - Travel costs